-Designed specifically for GIX programs, the Steve Ballmer Building offers a number of distinctive spaces that foster collaboration and project- and team-based learning.
+Designed specifically for GIX programs, the makerspace in the Steve Ballmer Building offers a number of distinctive spaces that foster collaboration and project- and team-based learning.
 Just steps from studio classrooms, students have access to professional-grade equipment that helps them take their ideas from a lean prototype to a high-fidelity product in the makerspace.
 GIX offers workshops outside the course curriculum to help students learn more about the tools and technologies available for their use.
 Students have the opportunity to work with expert staff to gain skills relevant to their projects and interests.

 A Community Resource

 24-hour access to tools and processes means creativity and production aren't constrained to the 9-5.
 The space is dedicated solely to the GIX community and is well-equipped to meet a wide range of technical needs.

 Focused on students, supported by experts

 Learn by doing with the help of expert staff on-hand any time the makerspace is open.
 Staff members bring their own unique expertise and focus, helping students to craft high-quality prototypes.

 Designed for collaboration

 The Makerspace provides a shared space for industry, students, and faculty to work and learn from one another.
 Students are encouraged to share what they’ve built and get input from colleagues and mentors of diverse backgrounds through each phase of design and development.Meet Our Consortium Members